DirektDSP/MiniShimmer/README.md

 ## Build Instructions
 - Open .jucer file in Projucer
 - Open in IDE of choice
-- Build and put .vst3 file in relevant folder
+- Build and put .vst3 file in relevant folder (batch script for windows available, run as adminsitrator from the project folder)